Tiredness test: Is there a test for feeling tired?

 Psychological causes:

-Mental health has a significant impact on energy levels.
+Mental health significantly impacts our energy levels.
 Conditions such as:

 Tests Doctors Suggest for Tiredness